-The Review hypothesised that the concept of preferred tree species may be less well-defined within KMA 2 and in this context considered that it may be the case that, above a minimum habitat quality threshold, that koalas in these locations persist by occupying relatively large home ranges supporting a diverse range of tree species and topography and the opportunity to access a variety of leaf nutrient and moisture levels while offsetting leaf toxin loads to meet nutritional needs along with shelter and social needs.
+The Review hypothesised that the concept of preferred tree species may be less well-defined within KMA 2 and in this context considered that it may be the case that, above a minimum habitat quality threshold, that koalas in these locations persist by occupying relatively large home ranges supporting a diverse range of tree species and topography and the opportunity to access a variety of leaf nutrient and moisture levels while off-setting leaf toxin loads to meet nutritional needs along with shelter and social needs.

-Although koala tree use, as defined in the Review, has been considered for this KMP, the assessment of koala habitat has largely been based on the presence of a subset of dietary preference trees or Preferred Koala Food Trees (PKFTs) for the region as it is the presence of PKFTs that largely determine the carrying capacity of a specific area to support Koalas.
-The PKFTs utilised within this KMP are largely based on known food trees as defined in the Koala Recovery Plan, studies of the Campbelltown Koala Population (see Section 7.1) and with consideration to the updated list of food trees listed in Appendix 2 of the Review.
+Although koala tree use, as defined in the Review, has been considered for this KMP, on the advice of the assessment of koala habitat has largely been based on the presence of a subset of dietary preference trees or Preferred Koala Food Trees (PKFTs) for the region as it is the presence of PKFTs that largely determine the carrying capacity of a specific area to support Koalas.
+The PKFTs utilised within this KMP are largely based on known food trees as defined in the Koala Recovery Plan, studies of the Campbelltown Koala Population (see Section 7.1) and advice from Dr. Phillips with consideration to the updated list of food trees listed in Appendix 2 of the Review.